-In view of this, Ref.~\cite{Aoki:2007xm,Sturm:2009kb} proposed the symmetric momentum-subtraction (RI/SMOM) scheme, which requires that the momentum transfer at the current is the same as that on the external parton leg.
-With such a setup, the perturbative convergence has been verified to be small up to the 3-loop level for the scalar current, and the nonperturbative effects such as the $1/m_q^n$ poles in the scalar and pseudoscalar current disappear~\cite{Sturm:2009kb}.
+In view of this, Refs.~\cite{Aoki:2007xm,Sturm:2009kb} proposed the symmetric momentum subtraction (RI/SMOM) scheme, which requires that the momentum transfer at the current is the same as that on the external parton leg.
+With such a setup, the perturbative convergence has been verified to be better than that of $\MOM$ scheme up to the 3-loop level for the scalar current, and the nonperturbative effects such as the $1/m_q^n$ poles in the scalar and pseudoscalar currents disappear~\cite{Sturm:2009kb}.
 Thus the RI/SMOM scheme seems to be helpful in suppressing the systematic uncertainty of $Z_S$ to the $\sim$ 0.2\% level, and has been widely used in quark mass determinations, i.e., \cite{RBC:2010qam,RBC:2014ntl,Lytle:2018evc}.

 In our previous study~\cite{Bi:2017ybi}, we calculated $Z_S$ using overlap fermions on 2+1 domain wall fermion (DWF) gauge ensembles at $a=0.114$ fm with physical pion mass, through both the RI/MOM and RI/SMOM schemes.
 With 1-step of HYP smearing applied on the fermion action, we found that it is impossible to find a good $a^2p^2$ extrapolation window to remove the discretization error of $Z_S^{\overline{\textrm{MS}}}$(2\,GeV) in the RI/SMOM case.
 There is also a recent work which found a 10--20\% discrepancy between the $Z_S$ through the RI/MOM and RI/SMOM schemes using the clover fermion at $a$=0.116 and 0.093 fm, even though the discrepancy decreases with the lattice spacing~\cite{Hasan:2019noy}.
 Thus, a more careful comparison of the RI/MOM and RI/SMOM schemes with a larger range of lattice spacings is warranted for accurate hadron structure studies in the future.